 It is also possible that the fees may be charged on a per square foot basis, generally $1-$5 dollars depending on the length of the lease.
 For instance, let’s say you lease a 5000 square foot building with a 3 year lease term.
 Your broker fee would be around $15,000 (5000 sq. ft x $3).

-Step 2: Decide How Much Space You Need
+Step 3: Decide How Much Space You Need

+When you lease retail space, you don’t want to pay for space that you won’t need, but you also want to have enough space to accommodate business growth.
 Space needs will vary for each business, but here are some common areas for which you may need space:

 - Sales Floor